isomerpages/mlaw-corp/news/press-releases/_posts/2016-07-11-New-Bill-on-Protection-of-the-Administration-of-Justice.md

 ---
-layout: post
-title:  New Bill on Protection of the Administration of Justice
+title: 'New Bill on Protection of the Administration of Justice'
 permalink: /news/press-releases/new-bill-on-protection-of-the-administration-of-justice
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 11 Jul 2016 Posted in [Press releases](/news/press-releases)